 Neutral “N” Mode: Just like with any other automatic transmission.

 This motorbike features a parallel twin motor, which is a strange appearance in the market.
 The reasons behind this choice are, by all means, not random.
 The Honda Africa Twin 2018, as well as its predecessors, feature a structure specially built for lowering the weight.
-The company intended to reduce it while maintaining power and improving stability.
+The company intended to reduce it while maintaining power and improving stability of this amazing adventure motorcycle.
 The design borrows the head design (unicam four-valve) from the competition motocross bikes like the CRF450.
 It boasts a full 8-valve design that gets to 93.8 horsepower with the RPM at 7,500.
 The engine uses a 270 phase crank allowing the parallel design to deliver the traction expected from a V-Twin.
 It delivers so, but in a narrower package that is more comfortable and lighter.

 To control such a fantastic bike as is the Honda Africa Twin, you definitely need a great set of breaks.
 The Japanese company thought about everything; the Honda Africa Twin 2017 as well as 2018 feature Honda Selectable Torque Control.
 It includes three settings and a switch to turn it off.
 The intention with these options is to give more freedom to riders who want more control on the rear wheel.
 This is crucial, because, let´s face it: sliding the back wheel is a way of having fun.
 On mode one, which is the “fun mode” you can slide it at ease.
 On mode three, ABS will kick in as soon as you lose traction.
 Nevertheless, the Honda Africa Twin always has the ABS activated on the front wheel, therefore it will never be out of control.